edouerd/notes/drafts/fora-designs.md

 A simple hour-by-hour scheduler — allows two or more ships to agree on an interval of time to meet.
 Refer to https://beta.doodle.com  or https://www.when2meet.com

 ## Notes
-Simple markdown note taking.
-(Technically this is possible with .md files and clay+tree, but a dedicated interface for writing, styling, and searching for notes would be nice)
+Simple markdown note taking (Technically this is possible with .md files and clay+tree, but a dedicated interface for writing, styling, and searching for notes would be nice).
+When I think of best-in-class simple text-editing apps, Notational Velocity and Notes.app come to mind.

 ### Media